 PS4 External Hard Drive Support

 This important feature gives a high flexibility to this console and gives a way out of the stress caused by the limited capacity of the default internal hard drive of PS4.
 So now you can download and save whatever digital material for your game console as long as you have an external expansion ready outside the box.
-But you need to know also that you’ll not be able to play your stored games or movies on PS4 while they are on the external hard drive.
-You’ll rather need to transfer what you desire to run/play to your PS4 internal hard drive first.
+You have to be aware that using an external hard drive as an extended storage on PS4 means you won’t be able to use it on other systems because PS4 will format and encrypt your external hard drive with special file system that can be only read on PS4.
+You won’t also be able to use the external hard drive for backup purpose or playing movies on it (read more about that here).
 This may be the only major disadvantage of using an external hard drive on PS4 consoles.
 Otherwise, to most users who have upgraded to a 2tb PS4 internal hard drive this should not be a problem at all.

 So if you decide on going with an external hard drive for your PS4, there are a few questions you need to ask yourself first, something like: How to choose the best external hard drive for your PS4 in terms of performance and reliability?
 What kind of external hard drive suits you better—a desktop or a laptop external hard drive?
 What capacity do you really need and how can you take the utmost advantage of your current PS4 internal hard drive without just trading it for a new one?